 A determined American tennis player who carved out a career on the global circuit with a powerful forehand and relentless work ethic.

-Born in 1992, Chiara 'Chichi' Scholl emerged from the competitive landscape of American junior tennis to take her game to the professional tour.
-Known for her athleticism and potent groundstrokes, she spent over a decade competing in ITF and WTA events around the world, navigating the grueling life of a touring pro.
-Her journey was one of resilience, facing top-tier opponents on surfaces from hard courts to clay.
-While a major singles title eluded her, Scholl's impact lies in her longevity and embodiment of the sport's demanding global grind, inspiring younger players with her dedication to the craft long after the spotlight of junior stardom faded.
+Chiara 'Chichi' Scholl competed professionally on the ITF and WTA tours for over a decade.
+Born in 1992, she emerged from the competitive landscape of American junior tennis.
+Her game relied on athleticism and potent groundstrokes, tested on surfaces from hard courts to clay.
+She navigated the grueling life of a touring pro, facing top-tier opponents worldwide.
+A major singles title eluded her.
+Scholl's impact lies in her longevity and embodiment of the sport's demanding global grind.
+She inspired younger players with her dedication to the craft long after the spotlight of junior stardom faded.

 1981–1996